-Figure 7: Significant invariances. (a) Distribution of 50,000 independently drawn second derivatives of the invariances of random quadratic forms and distribution of the second derivatives of all invariances of the first 50 units learned in the model system.
+Figure 7 Significant invariances (a) Distribution of 50,000 independently drawn second derivatives of the invariances of random quadratic forms and distribution of the second derivatives of all invariances of the first 50 units learned in the model system.
 The dashed line indicates the 95% confidence interval as derived from the random quadratic forms.
-The distribution in the model system is more skewed toward small second derivatives and has a clear peak near zero.
-Twenty-eight percent of all invariances were classified as significant. (b) Number of significant invariances for each of the first 50 units learned in the model system (the functions were sorted by decreasing slowness; see section 2).
+The distribution in the model system is more skewed towards small second derivatives and has a clear peak near zero.
+28% of all invariances were classified as significant. (b) Number of significant invariances for each of the first 50 units learned in the model system (the functions were sorted by decreasing slowness, see Sect.
+2).
 The number of significant invariances tends to decrease with decreasing slowness.